 Shum, B. S., Sándor, A., Goldsmith, R., Bass, R., & McWilliams, M. (2017).
 Toward reflective writing analytics: Rationale, methodology, and preliminary results.
 Journal of Learning Analytics, 4(1), 58-84.

 Bass, R. (2016).
 Well-Being, Disintegration and the Rebundling of Higher Education.
 In D. W. Harward (Ed.), Well-Being and Higher Education: A Strategy for Change and the Realization of Education's Greater Purposes (pp. 295-299).
 Washington, D.C.: Bringing Theory to Practice.

-Campbell, C., Sandefur, J. & Somers, K. (Forthcoming).
-Use of Video Case-Studies in Learning to Prove.
-In a forthcoming book from the Mathematical Association of America.
+Campbell, C., Sandefur, J. & Somers, K. (2016).
+Use of Video Case-Studies in Learning to Prove in Schwell, R., Steurer, A., & Vasquez, J. F. (Eds.)
+Beyond Lecture: Resources and Pedagogical Techniques for Enhancing the Teaching of Proof-Writing Across the Curriculum.
+Mathematical Association of America.

 Cerezo, L., Caras, A., & Leow, R. (2016).
 Effectiveness of guided induction versus deductive instruction on the development of complex Spanish “Gustar” structures: An analysis of learning outcomes and processes.
 Studies in Second Language Acquisition, 38(2), 265–291.

 Debelius, M. (2016, February).
 A funny thing happened on the way to assessment.
 Eble, M., Sharer, W., Morse, T, & Banks, W. (Eds), Re/Claiming Accountability: Improving Writing Programs through Accreditation and Large-Scale Assessments.
 Boulder, CO: Utah State University Press.